tryton/tryton/doc/index.rst

 of them are optional or completed with sensible default values:

 - Party: The supplier.
+- Contact: The contact who received the order.
+- Invoice Party: An optional different party that sends the invoice.
 - Invoice Address: The invoice address of the supplier.
 - Supplier Reference: Allow to keep track of the supplier reference for this order.